Kata Bella Logo

 Eats

-4 Must-Visit Underrated Coffee Shops in Canggu, Umalas, and Nearby Areas
+5 Must-Visit Best Coffee Shops in Canggu, Umalas, and Nearby Areas: My Personal Favourites

 16 Jan 2026 by Bella

-4 Must-Visit Underrated Coffee Shops in Canggu, Umalas, and Nearby Areas Image
+5 Must-Visit Best Coffee Shops in Canggu, Umalas, and Nearby Areas: My Personal Favourites Image

 I’m not a coffee connoisseur, just a regular girl who needs her daily caffeine fix to survive the chaos of life.
 So don’t expect a deep dive into brewing methods, tasting notes, or “The Best Cafes in Bali” list here.
 Instead, I’m simply sharing my go-to coffee spots in Bali, mostly Canggu, Pererenan, and the surrounding areas – because that’s where I live.
-This is also not a list of “The Most Instagrammable cafés” (though a few are pretty cute); some are small, humble, and just….nice.
+This is also not a list of “The Most Instagrammable cafés” (though they are pretty cute); some are small, humble, and just….nice.
 So, if you’re looking for great coffee without the fluff – let’s get into it.

 Image credit: Satu Satu Coffee Instagram